alo9507/JustKeepClicking/content/blog/auth/index.md

 But how do we ensure that the cached `AuthSession` get stale or fall out of sync with the `RemoteAuthProvider`.
 Also, how do we propogate this AuthSession across the rest of our app to use it in our many network calls?

-<h3>Overcoming The Challenge of Synchronizing Remote, Local, and Runtime Authentication State</h3>
+<h3>Solving The Problem of Synchronizing Remote, Local, and Runtime Authentication State</h3>

 Tell me if this has ever happened to you while implementing authentication in an app: